 On Indoor Plants for Beginners, I always suggested not following a predetermined schedule for watering your plant.
 These schedules don’t always take into account the changing seasons and how your plant’s needs can change right along with the calendar.

 Instead, you’re much better off doing what I call the fingertip test.
 Plunk your clean fingers into the soil of your aloe vera’s pot or container and let the moisture be your guide.
 If you feel moisture two or three inches deep, then please, put the watering can down.

 When the moisture dries up and is only an inch deep, plan to water your aloe vera probably within that same week.
 If you’re unsure, I’d suggest you wait a few days, redo the soil test, and then go from there.

-If you feel no moisture at all, then you’ve probably noticed your aloe vera’s leaves are a bit saggy too, right?
+If you feel no moisture at all, then you’ve probably noticed your aloe vera plant is a bit limp or droopy too, right?
 If that’s the case then your plant is asking for water.